BlueDiamond07/Collective_perception/README.md

 - *(not used in the paper)* mean of all previous values of column 3 (i.e., opinions from every time step, using the MEAN approach)
 - *(not used in the paper)* mean of all previous values of column 4 (i.e., opinions from every time step, using the VOTE approach)

-In the output file of (only) the robot with the highest ID, in addition to the columns mentioned above, there are the following columns:
+In the output file of (only) the robot with the highest ID, there are additional columns:

 - mean of all previous values of column 3 from all `.csv` from this experiment (i.e., opinions of all robots from every time step, using the MEAN approach)
 - mean of all previous values of column 4 from all `.csv` from this experiment (i.e., opinions of all robots from every time step, using the VOTE approach)